shmsw25/AmbigQA/README.md

 - the name of the model
 - [optional] dev prediction file and expected dev results.
 This is to double-check there is no unexpected problem.
 - [optional] the institution, and link to the paper/code/demo.
 They can be updated later.

+If you use semi-oracle articles described [here](evidence.md), please make sure to mention it.

 Notes